schubergphilis/terraform-aws-mcaf-transit-gateway/README.md

  - Sharing the Transit Gateway with other accounts
  - Creation and attachment of VPN connections

- Please see the `examples` directory for how to use the module.
-Below is also additional information on the two step/run process of sharing and peering.
+Please take note of the information below regarding the usage of the module.
+Complete code examples can be found in the [examples](/examples/) directory.

 # Transit Gateway peering
 Peering a Transit Gateway is done in two steps, first the peering invite is send to the specified account and transit gateway.
 Second when the peering invite has been accepted by the other party the peering attachment becomes ready and configuration like the route table association and routing can be done.